abhishekarya1/Hash-Define-myNotes/content/data/broker/concepts.md

 - not for mission critical synchronous systems where ack is required
 - not for non-idempotent tasks like financial transactions; because a single message can be processed multiple times

+### Push vs Pull Semantics
+Push is good when we have too many producers.

+Push is good when we want producers to send data asap.

+Pull is good when we want consumers to control the rate of consumption.

+The consumer can make request to the broker (_pull_) with very little additional configurations and firewall issues, than the broker calling a bunch of consumers (_push_).

 ## References
 - https://www.gentlydownthe.stream/
 - Prod/Con - sudoCODE - [YouTube](https://youtu.be/J6CBdSCB_fY)